preetha5/notebook/README.md

 ## Description
 Notebook is an API service to add and manage notes.
 Using this service you will be able to
-* Add one or notes
+* Add one or more notes
 * Edit a note
 * Get all notes
 * Search for notes with keywords